Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience. Colossians 3:12 (ESV)

 Humility keeps pride at bay and God up close.
 The prophet Isaiah wrote, For thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: “I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite.”
 (Isaiah 57:15 ESV) God dwells with and looks upon the humble (Isaiah 66:2).

 The benefits of humility are numerous.
-God adorns the humble with salvation (Psalms 149:4), leads the humble and teaches them his way (Psalms 25:9), lifts up the humble (Psalms 147:6; 1 Peter 5:6) and gives grace to the humble (James 4:6).
+God adorns the humble with salvation (Psalm 149:4), leads the humble and teaches them his way (Psalm 25:9), lifts up the humble (Psalms 147:6; 1 Peter 5:6) and gives grace to the humble (James 4:6).
 Peter wrote, Likewise, you who are younger, be subject to the elders.
 Clothe yourselves, all of you, with humility toward one another, for “God opposes the proud but gives grace to the humble.”
 (1 Peter 5:5 ESV) With the humble there is wisdom (Proverbs 11:2).

 When we clothe ourselves with humility we adorn ourselves in the likeness of Jesus Christ.
 First of all, Christ humbled himself in total obedience to his Father.
 He only did the things his Father was doing (John 5:19).
 Paul wrote this about our Savior; Who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 (Philippians 2:6-8 ESV)